AnmolRattanSingh/data-science-S2023/challenges/c08-structures-assignment.md

   - Increasing the sample size of simulated points would tighten the confidence interval.
 - Can you *confidently* conclude that `POF < 0.03`?
 Why or why not?
-  - One can confidently conclude that POF \< 0.03 based on the confidence interval but I would need to learn more details about the tests to *confidently* conclude anything.
+  - One can somewhat conclude that POF \< 0.03 based on the confidence interval but I would need to learn more details about the tests to *confidently* conclude anything.
+There is unaccounted uncertainty arsing from the limited physical tests which does not allow us to make confident conclusions.

 ## A different way to compute the POF